morsedev/aws-cloud-practitioner-topics/README.md

 # Topic Overview — Required for AWS Cloud Practitioner Exam

-This list is a summary of Andrew Brown's excellent video from freeCodeCamp.org available at https://www.youtube.com/watch?v=3hLmDS179YE

-I have also added some additional info from my learning phase that I sumbled upon while doing practice test.
+This list is a summary of Andrew Brown's excellent video from freeCodeCamp.org available at [Youtube](https://www.youtube.com/watch?v=3hLmDS179YE).
+I have also added some additional info from my learning phase that I sumbled upon while doing practice tests.

 ## Regions, Availability Zones and Edge Locations